 Using that tool and practicing some self discipline I now have complete confidence in my ability to maintain a healthy body weight.
 I still need to work on the lean muscle mass thing, though.
 I love riding my bicycle and have no problem logging lots of miles and putting calories into the bank to free up my eating.
-In 2012 I rode 8433 miles.
-A personal best.
+In 2013 I rode over 7,000 miles.
 That covers a multitude of sins at the table.
 Biking is a wonderful cardio workout few people realize, however, it is also very stimulating for the brain.
 It’s a lot more fun than working with weights, but ya gotta do that, too.
 I write about the benefits of cardio exercise on the brain often in this blog as it is usually misunderstood and/or completely overlooked in most fitness writing.
 I had an aunt who died of Alzheimer’s and a mother who suffered from dementia in her final years, so I am dead serious about protecting myself from mental decline.
 Check out my Page – Important facts about your brain – and exercise to read more about it.

 The National Institutes on Health considers me one of its Success Stories.
 You can read more details at the link.

 When the blog started, I was talking the talk, nearly five years later I am walking the walk.
 You can do the same.
 I am just a regular guy.
 If I can do it you can too.
 Check out my page How to Lose Weight and Keep it Off for a start.
 Lots of excellent, practical principles there that I have learned and now apply to my daily life.